 How to Use This Information The Right Way

-Let me assume that it’s important to you that you grow your net worth.
-Take a minute and think about why this is so.
-If you are like most people I know, this is important to you because you want to retire someday.
+If you are like most people I know, your net worth is important to you because you want to retire someday.
 You realize that the greater your assets and the lower your liabilities, the greater cash flow you’re going to have.

 If this is how you think, you are right.
 And what this boils down to is that your net worth is important mainly because you can generate income from it at some point.
 If you have a negative net worth like the person with the gazillions, you won’t generate any positive income.
 That’s because the debts you have on your assets probably far out-weigh any income those assets generate.
 Having a negative net worth is a one-way ticket to the poor house friend.
 Don’t try this at home – or anywhere else.

-In our example, this person has a net worth of $274,000 right now.
+In our example above the person has a net worth of $274,000 right now.
 If she liquidates her assets and invests that money (and earns 4%), she’s going to have a little less than $11,000 a year to live on.
 This is far better than a sharp stick in the eye but it isn’t enough to live on.